 I was just beginning to be sexually active and ended up having unprotected sex on multiple occasions because I wasn’t aware of the absolute necessity of condoms.

-However, on the times that there was ejaculation in me, I took an emergency contraceptive pill, thus thinking I had successfully avoided at least pregnancy.
+On the times were ejaculation was done inside me, I took an emergency contraceptive pill, thinking I would not be pregnant.

 I was 18 and had no way I could tell my parents about it.
-I used up all the money (around 20k) getting various tests and ultrasounds done and due to the incompetence of the earlier two clinics and the pricey third hospital.
+I used all the money (around 20k) getting various tests and ultrasounds done and due to the incompetence of the earlier two clinics and the third hospital became very expensive fro me.

 The medical emergency/problem was taken care of, but the lasting impact it had on my mental state hasn’t been taken care of till now.

-For a very long time, I didnt want to go to college or anywhere at all, even now I have terrible anxiety and I have fucked up my graduation because I wasn’t ablet to concentrate on my studies at all..
+For a very long time, I didnt want to go to college or anywhere at all, even now I have terrible anxiety and I have fucked up my graduation because I wasn’t able to concentrate on my studies at all.

 Thank you for reading this.
-I’m much better now, though the slightest of problems sets me on the same path.
-Abortion and pregnancy termination of any kind shouldn’t be this traumatic, and I really hope people like you ( Hidden Pockets) will be able to bring about a change 🙂
+I’m much better now but still the slightest of problems sets me on the same path.
+Abortion and pregnancy termination of any kind shouldn’t be this traumatic.
+I really hope people like Hidden Pockets Team will be able to bring about a change 🙂

 Editor’s note : We are extremely grateful to this person who shared her story with us and wanted to ensure that nobody should feel lonely and should go through what she went through alone.